 This suggestion comes up from time to time.
 Imagine you have a machine learning model in production, and some features are very volatile.
-Their distributions are not stable.
-What should you do with those?
+Their distributions are not stable, and you observe data drift.
+What should you do with those features?
 Should you just throw them away?
 Can you do better?

 Of course, the answer does depend on one the context.
 Here is one way to think it through.

 1. Why is the model using these features?

 Assuming you built the model, you should know the answer to this question.

 It might be that you performed solid feature engineering, consulted with domain experts, and can interpret the meaning of each feature.
 On the opposite side of the spectrum, it might be that you just threw all the data you had, built a quick model, and put it to trial use.
 It is the first time you look at the feature patterns in detail.